mlibrary/design-system-old/packages/docs/support.md

 - [Roger Espinosa](https://preview.lib.umich.edu/users/roger), Application Programmer/Analyst Senior
 - [Ellen Schlegelmilch](https://preview.lib.umich.edu/users/elleande), User Interface User Experience Designer

+## Browser support

+We garuntee browser support for the latest two versions for Chrome, Firefox, Safari, Edge, and Opera.
+Critical bug fixes in earlier versions will be addressed based on their severity and impact.

 ## Design System Principles

 A set of principles underpins all our design decisions and guides us when we need to make hard choices.
 This criteria is what makes good design at U-M Library and all design patterns are evaluated against it.